dealii-courses/sissa-mhpc-lab-07/README.md

-#  Lab 06 - A posteriori error estimation and adaptive FEM
+#  Lab 07 - Adaptive FEM and shared memory parallelization
 ## Theory and Practice of Finite Elements

 **Luca Heltai** <luca.heltai@sissa.it>